raddleverse/Introduction-and-Library/README.md

 ## Library

 To recommend new studies and results to add to this library, please either create an "Issue" using the button in the top horizontal menu bar here in the GitHub browser, or email Tony Wong (aewsma at rit.edu).
-At a minimum, we need:
+It would be useful to include the following:
 * a stable URL link to the model output (projections of sea-level rise, temperature, etc.),
 * a stable URL link to the model parameters used to generate that output, and
 * a stable URL link to the published manuscript.
-* The model code should be easily found from the Data/Code Availability section of the linked manuscript.
+* The model code, and potentially the output and parameter ensembles, are ideally easily found from the Data/Code Availability section of the linked manuscript.

 ### Results using the Mimi version of BRICK

-under construction
+1. Wong et al., (2022).
+MimiBRICK.jl: A Julia package for the BRICK model for sea-level change in the Mimi integrated modeling framework.
+Journal of Open Source Software, 7(76), 4556, https://doi.org/10.21105/joss.04556

 ### Results using previous versions of BRICK